strblr/pegase/README.md

 console.log(g.test("aaaaaa", { skip: false }));             // true
 ```

-You can toggle skipping for specific parts of your parsing expression by using the `@skip` and/or `@noskip` directives:
+You can toggle skipping for specific parts of your peg expression by using the `@skip` and/or `@noskip` directives:

 ```js
 const g = peg`('a'+ @noskip) 'b'`;